-Digital Arts at Tabor provide the opportunity to learn skills that are not just in demand in the workforce, but which are critical to effective communication and the discernment of the visual world we live in.
+Digital Arts at Tabor provides the opportunity to learn skills that are not just in demand in the workforce, but which are critical to effective communication and the discernment of the visual world we live in.

 More than ever, to capture short attention spans, we communicate with visual messaging through ads, social media, video and more.
 While teaching mastery of the technical programs as tools, our goal is to teach students to critically interpret the visual world and learn how to decode and to create compelling visuals that communicate clearly and efficiently their content ideas.
 From artists to makers to historians and scientists, digital arts are important tools to master for life.